 3. Crude Oil (CL)

-Having an average daily trading volume of close to 800k, the crude oil futures make for an exciting market to trade.
-Known for its volatility and the fundamentals that keep changing within a short period of time, the volatility in crude oil prices is one of the factors that attract traders to the crude oil futures markets.
+Having an average daily trading volume of close to 800k, crude oil futures make for an exciting market.
+Known for its volatility and knee jerk reactions to news events makes crude oil futures an attractive target for traders.

 4. 5-Year T-notes (ZF)